AbdellahRAISSOUNI/Abdelilah-pins/docs/API_INTEGRATION.md

 # API Integration Guide

-This document provides detailed instructions for integrating real APIs into the PinGenerator application.
+This document provides detailed instructions for integrating real APIs into the PinSlayer application.

 ## 📋 Table of Contents